 Looks like you are using an old version of Internet Explorer - Please update your browser

-Daily Mail: “The science behind our amazing twins - one black, one white” Twin mixes are on the rise in the U.K.
+Twin mixes are on the rise in the UK.

 The BBC recently aired a documentary, Twincredibles, following the stories of five families with fraternal twins whose skin doesn’t match.
 Just half a century ago, “mixed twins” were almost unheard of.
 The number is on the rise, however, as a consequence of the rising percentage of so-called mixed race people in the British population.
 And as a bonus to this demographic change, population geneticists predict a medical benefit to the gene pool.